jaeneungsim/cdk-cognito-user-pool-pattern/README.md

 # AWS Cognito User Pool Pattern with CDK

-A production-ready AWS CDK pattern demonstrating how to implement user authentication with group-based permissions using Amazon Cognito User Pools and Identity Pools.
+A demonstration project showing how to implement common user authentication and group-based permission patterns encountered in real-world development using AWS CDK.

 ## Purpose

-This project showcases a standard, secure authentication architecture that demonstrates:
+This project demonstrates how to solve common authentication challenges I've encountered in production environments, showing a simplified implementation approach for:
 - User registration and authentication flow
 - Automatic group assignment (buyer/seller roles)
 - AWS credentials federation through Identity Pools
 - Clean separation between authentication and authorization

+**Note**: This is a learning-focused implementation designed to illustrate core concepts.
+For production use, additional security hardening, proper stack separation, and environment-specific configurations are essential.

 ## Architecture